wolph/distraction-blocker/README.md

 The manifest contains a fixed public key, so unpacked builds keep the same extension ID.
 That stable ID is required for Chrome Sync to associate installs consistently.
 Sync also requires Chrome profiles signed into the same Google account with extension sync enabled.
 Allow in Incognito is a per-profile Chrome permission and must be enabled manually.

+The corresponding `key.pem` must remain untracked.
+A maintainer must back it up outside Git in a password manager or synced secret store.
+The repository can verify the ignore rule and matching public key, but it cannot verify the external backup.

 After another build, use the Reload button on `chrome://extensions` to load the new files.

 ## Usage